Pre-Law Resource Center

 @stanislausprelawsociety

-First, read everything on this page.
-Then, email or visit Prof Wilson and set up a formal pre law advising appointment.
-It is also highly advised that you get involved with the very motivated Stan State Pre-Law Society by visiting their Instagram page (see above).
-Click here to be added to the Pre Law Resource Center mailing list.
+Then, email or visit Prof Wilson and set up a formal pre-law advising appointment.
+It is highly advised to get involved with the very motivated Stan State Pre-Law Society; visit their Instagram page.

 The PLRC provides students with ‘traditional’ pre-law advising in terms of: